 These drinks are pretty self-explanatory, they are designed to deliver that boost in energy.

 Because of the energy drink’s ability to improve cognitive abilities and decrease fatigue, energy drinks have gained popularity among fitness enthusiasts as well.
-Whether you can use these drinks as a pre-workout replacement?
+Can you use these drinks as a pre-workout replacement?
 We will discuss that in the latter part of the article, for now, we need to understand the basic ingredients first.

 Caffeine: You can find the energy drink with a wide variety of caffeine doses, ranging from 80mg to 300 mg, caffeine works as a brain stimulant to make you feel more energetic and focused.